radlfabs/flexcv/docs/guides/multiple-models.md

 from . import model_postprocessing as mp
 from .merf importMERF
-from .model_mapping import ModelConfigDict, ModelMappingDict from .models import EarthRegressor, LinearMixedEffectsModel, LinearModel
+from .model_mapping import ModelConfigDict, ModelMappingDict from .models import LinearMixedEffectsModel, LinearModel

 MODEL_MAPPING=ModelMappingDict(
     {